2decomp-fft/2decomp-fft/INSTALL.md

 By default CUDA aware MPI will be used together with `cuFFT` for the FFT library.
 The configure will automatically look for the GPU architecture available on the system.
 If you are building on a HPC system please use a computing node for the installation.
 Useful variables to be added are

  - `-DENABLE_NCCL=yes` to activate the NCCL collectives
- - `-DENABLE_MANAGED=yes` to activate the automatic memory management form the NVHPC compiler
+ - `-DENABLE_MANAGED=yes` to activate the automatic memory management from the NVHPC compiler

 If you are getting the following error
 ```